 Warm White Beans with Roasted Fennel

-Incorporating a hefty helping of Great Northern white beans, this recipe mixes together a delicious, traditional Greek salad with the warmth of a cheesy bean bake.
+Incorporating a hefty helping of Great Northern Beans, this recipe mixes together a delicious, traditional Greek salad with the warmth of a cheesy bean bake.
 It’s tasty, healthy and a cinch to make.
 Cooking this dish in an iron pot takes around half an hour.
 Spinach shines through as the perfect accompaniment to bridge the mild flavors of the beans and aromatic pungency of the roasted fennel.
 You’ll love the bright white and green colors once this dish is finished and plated.

 What are some of your favorite bean dishes to cook up for family and friends during the colder months of the year?